arduino/help-center-content/content/Trademark and Logos/Compatible Products/Developing-Compatible-Products.md

   <tr>
   </table>

+---

 ## Open source and compatible products

-Most hardware designs of Arduino are open source; this means that copying and further developing these designs is allowed.
-However:
+Most hardware designs of Arduino are open source.
+Copying and further developing these designs is allowed, however:

-* It is **not allowed** to print the word Arduino or the  Arduino logo on the board.
+* It is **not allowed** to print the word *Arduino* or the  Arduino logo on the board.
 Manufacturing and selling counterfeits is illegal.

-* It is **not allowed** to call your compatible product “Arduino”, even if you copied the design from Arduino.
-Your finished product is a product compatible with Arduino which should have its own name and brand.
+* It is **not allowed** to call your compatible product *Arduino*, even if you copied the design from Arduino.
+Your finished product is a product compatible with Arduino and should have its own name and brand.

 ## Logo

 If you want your compatible product to carry a logotype, you should develop your own.
 Your logo should be clearly distinguishable from the Arduino logo, even if your product is derived from the Arduino technology.

 You are not allowed to use the Arduino logo in connection with the compatible product you have developed.
-This includes: printing the logo on the product, on the packaging, on any promotional material advertising your product including social media.
+This includes: printing the logo on the product, on the packaging, on any promotional material advertising your product (including social media).

-Even modified versions of the Arduino logo are considered trademark violations.
+Modified versions of the Arduino logo are considered trademark violations.

 ## Name

 It is understandable that compatible brands want to make a reference to Arduino®, in order for their customers to easily identify what type of product it is.

-If you want to indicate that your product is compatible with Arduino, you should use the correct phrasing, such as : “Compatible with Arduino” “For Arduino” “Based on Arduino”.
-Always place the word Arduino last.
+To indicate that your product is compatible with Arduino, you should use the correct phrasing.
+For example:

+* “Compatible with Arduino”
+* “For Arduino”
+* “Based on Arduino”.

+> Always place the word Arduino last.

+### Catalogue and websites

 The word Arduino is a brand name, not a category.
-Therefore, you should clearly separate original Arduino products and compatible products in your catalog or website.
+Therefore, you should clearly separate original Arduino products and compatible products in your catalogue or website.

+### Company name

 The Arduino name cannot be included in a company name even if the company uses the same technology as Arduino.
 This includes domain names too.

+## Examples

 <table>
   <tr>